 Multiple divided compartments inside.

-This interesting design was submitted by the customer, who knew exactly what they wanted, and how they would use it inside their booth to make life easier at the show.
+This interesting design was submitted by the customer, who knew exactly what they wanted and designed this system to stay right in their booth to make life easier at the show.

-We converted that idea slightly to our way of building, and this is what came out.
+We upgraded the design to our heavy duty construction and this is what came out.